ibm-cloud-docs/codeengine/cmd_defs.md

 </ul>
 This value is required. </dd>
 <dt>`-target`, `--select`</dt>
-<dd>Target the project after this project is created.
+<dd>Select the project for context after this project is created.
 This value is optional.
 The default value is <code>false</code>.
 </dd>
 <dt>`-t`, `--tag`</dt>
 <dd>A label to assign to your resource.
 The label must start with a letter, can contain letters, numbers, and hyphen (-), and must be 35 characters or fewer.
 Use a name that is unique across regions.
 Specify one label per `--tag` flag; for example, `--tag tagA --tag tagB`.
 This value is optional.